Wanna be a curtain buying expert for your home?

 Color of a Curtain:

 The color of a curtain is the first attribute and the main determining factor for a buyer:

 - If the primary function of the curtain is to block out light, then “neutral” shades of dark colors are ideal for buying.

 - On the flip side, if you like partial light-blocking, then look for tulle or shears.
 Light neutral shades of translucent curtains are a great fit.
 The ideal choice will pastoral colors that match or contrast the wall colors of your room depending upon your taste.

 - Note that if you like pattern printed curtains, it is important to identify that key base color that stands out in the curtain.
 Also, see if this color matches the walls of your room and furniture in the room.

 Fabric Used in A Curtain:

-- If you like your curtains sway with breeze, then choose light-weight thin fabric for curtains.
+- If you like your curtains sway with the breeze, then choose light-weight thin fabric for curtains.
 Such curtains are typically created out of 200 or lower thread count fabric Typically these curtains provide up to 50% shading and are categorized as tulle.

-- If you like medieval soft and pliable looks, and curtains cover your windows more than 50% of the year, then choose heavy fabric curtains.
+- If you like medieval soft and pliable looks and curtains cover your windows more than 50% of the year, then choose heavy fabric curtains.
 Such curtains are made out of 400 or higher thread count fabric.
 Note that heavy curtains are also called “drapes”.